evolutics/kerek/README.md

 ### Continuous delivery via SSH

-There is an [example](examples/ssh_delivery/test.sh) of a pipeline that delivers a Compose application to a staging environment.
-It does not need a container registry but instead transfers images via SSH.
-Summary of the whole process:
+There is an [example](examples/ssh_delivery/test.sh) of a pipeline that delivers a Compose application to a staging environment via SSH.
+Summary of the whole
+process:

 ```mermaid
 sequenceDiagram